An inquiry regarding a specific course does not bind either the College or the inquirer in any way.

 Owing to the nature of our courses as group experiences, the inability of one or more members of the group to keep up or participate fully impacts the whole group.
 Therefore, it is essential that all course members fulfill the requirements of this fitness briefing.

 Many thanks for your co-operation.

-The Very Revd Richard Sewell (Dean) and The Revd Canon Mary June Nestler (Course Director)
+The Very Revd Richard Sewell (Dean)

 We can accommodate up to 36 people in a program, and recommend that group registrations should be made one year prior to the date of the commencement of the program.
 When you bring a group of 10 paying students, the 11th space is free, no tuition.
 This policy requires that you register and pay in full and upon arrival at the College when the 10 paid students are confirmed, the 11th tuition will be refunded in full.